Skip to content

 The takeaway the audience receives

 Attendees leave this session with a clear example of how vision matures into brand through patience, structure, and internal standards.
 Sara Charif does not present fashion as instinct alone.
-She presents it as a practice that demands rigor, self-editing, and long-term thinking.
+She presents it as a practice that demands rigour, self-editing, and long-term thinking.
 In a festival filled with spectacle and celebrity, From Vision to Brand becomes the intellectual anchor.
 Through Sara Charif Designs, the session demonstrates how a brand earns longevity before it earns noise.